 - When your baby wakes up in the middle of the night, do you have the time and patience for this method?

-5. The Pick Up, Put Down Method
+The Pick Up, Put Down Method

-The Pick up, Put down Method is the quickest way to break your back, period.
-To be honest, if the Pick up, Put down Method works for your baby, then your baby’s sleep patterns are probably not bad enough to go through sleep training in the first place.
+This method is the quickest way to break your back, period.
+To be honest, if this method works for your baby, it’s likely that your baby’s sleep patterns aren’t bad enough to require sleep training in the first place.

 Why the Pick Up, Put Down Method didn’t work out:

-- Our baby didn’t let us put her down without a fight in the first place.
-And yes, this was the case even after we learned to read baby sleep cues.
+- Our baby didn’t let us put her down without a fight in the first place, and yes, this was the case even after we learned to read baby sleep cues.

 - It was back-breaking.